-- These records are double indexed.
-Search for the name on the first index to check if an award was made and if it was, check the second index to find the volume and the page number of the actual pension record. - 2.
+- 1. These records are double indexed.
+Search for the name on the first index to check if an award was made.
+If it was, check the second index to find the volume and the page number of the actual pension record. - 2.
 The first index can be found by looking in the microfilm cabinets for the correct microfilm using the table below.

-Finding No. Title Surname Date Reel Location

-POST 35/996 Index to pensions A - Z 1896 - 53 Cabinet 3, Drawer

-and gratuities 1902 1.

-POST 35/1306 Index to pensions A - Z 1903 - 53 Cabinet 3, Drawer

-and gratuities 1909 1.

-POST 35/1603 Index to pensions A - Z 1910 - 54 Cabinet 3, Drawer
+Finding No. Title Surnames Date Reel Location POST 35/996 Index to pensions and gratuities A-Z 1896 - 1902 53 Cabinet 3, Drawer 2 POST 35/1306 Index to pensions and gratuities A - Z 1903 - 1909 53 Cabinet 3, Drawer 2 POST 35/1603 Index to pensions and gratuities A - Z 1910 - 1915 54 Cabinet 3, Drawer 3

-and gratuities 1915 2.

-- 3. Search through the index for the initial of the person's surname, then the sub section of the next vowel in the surname.
-For example, for Smith go to the Section for 'S' then to the sub section for 'I'. - 4.
+- 3. Search through the index for the initial of the person's surname, then the subsection of the next vowel in the surname.
+For example, for Geary go to the Section for 'G' then to the subsection for 'E'. - 4.
 This index will tell you whether the person received a Pension, a Death Gratuity or a Marriage Gratuity, and will give their position and place of work.
 Please see the example at the top of page 17.
-If no entry can be found, there was no award made. - 5.
-On finding confirmation of an award being made, repeat the process again to find the second index in the microfilm cabinets using the table below.
-Please note, POST 1/471 is not on microfilm and the original document will have to be requested as demonstrated on page five.
-If there is no entry in this index then no details of the award would have been kept.
+If no entry can be found, no award was made. - 5.
+If you find confirmation of an award being made, repeat the process again to find the second index in the microfilm cabinets using the table below.
+Please note, POST 1/471 is not on microfilm and the original document will have to be requested.
+If there is no entry in this index, then no details of the award were kept.

-Finding Number Title Date Location Post 1/293 Index to Treasury Letters 1894-1899 Cabinet 1, Drawer 4 Post 1/342 Index to Treasury Letters 1900-1903 Cabinet 1, Drawer 4 Post 1/391 Index to Treasury Letters 1904-1907 Cabinet 1, Drawer 4 Post 1/440 Index to Treasury Letters 1908-1911 Cabinet 1, Drawer 5 Post 1/471 Index to Treasury Letters 1912-1914 Requisition
+Finding No. Title Date Location POST 1/293 Index to Treasury Letters 1894 - 1899 Cabinet 1, Drawer 4 POST 1/342 Index to Treasury Letters 1900 - 1903 Cabinet 1, Drawer 4 POST 1/391 Index to Treasury Letters 1904 - 1907 Cabinet 1, Drawer 4 POST 1/440 Index to Treasury Letters 1908 - 1911 Cabinet 1, Drawer 4 POST 1/471 Index to Treasury Letters 1912 - 1914 Request document

 - 6. At the Pension section, search through the surnames listed in the relevant year.
 When you find the relevant entry, take a note of the year and month the pension was awarded, the volume number and page number given.
 (See the bottom example on page 17).
-Please note that during this period, entries for marriage gratuities do not usually lead any further. - 7.
-Use the date and volume number to identify the relevant piece in pages 86-147 of the POST 1 catalogue (POST 1/257 POST 1/464).
-When you find the relevant entry, take a note of the finding number on the left hand side.
-Please see page 22 below. - 8.
-Complete a requisition slip as shown on page five, using this finding number, to request an original document or consult microfilms if available. - 9.
+Please note, during this period entries for marriage gratuities do not usually lead any further. - 7.
+Use the date and volume number to identify the relevant piece on pages 86 147 of the POST 1 catalogue (POST 1/257 POST 1/464).
+When you find the relevant entry, take a note of the Finding Number on the left-hand side.
+Please see page 23 below. - 8.
+Using this Finding Number, consult microfilms if available, or request an original document from the Archive staff. - 9.
 Go to the page number given in the index entry to locate the relevant Treasury Letter.

-Section 1.5: 1914-1921 (August) Pensions and Gratuities records
+Section 1.5 1914 - 1921 (August) Pensions and Gratuities records

 - These records are double indexed.
-Search for the name on the first index to check if an award was made and if it was, check the second index to find the volume and the page number of the actual pension record. - 2.
+Search for the name on the first index to check if an award was made.
+If it was, check the second index to find the volume and the page number of the actual pension record. - 2.
 To find the person you are looking for, look in the microfilm cabinets for the correct index using the table below.